-Have you ever heard a song on the radio and thought, “Hey, it’d be really cool to know how to play that.”?
-Do you have friends who play musical instruments, and you want to get in on the fun?
-Do you just want to expand your general artistic knowledge?
-Well, learning the basics of how to read sheet music can help you achieve all of these, and in a shorter amount of time than you might have thought!
+Have you ever heard a song on the radio and thought, “Hey, it’d be really cool to know how to play that?”
+Do you have friends who play musical instruments, and you want to join in on the fun?
+Do you want to expand your general artistic knowledge?
+Well, learning the basics of how to read sheet music can help you achieve all of these, and in a shorter amount of time than you might think!

 At its very simplest, music is a language just like you’d read aloud from a book.
-The symbols you’ll see on pages of sheet music have been used for hundreds of years.
-They represent the pitch, speed and rhythm of the song they convey, as well as expression and techniques used by a musician to play the piece.
-Think of the notes as the letters, the measures as the words, the phrases as the sentences and so forth.
-Learning to read music really does open up a whole new world to explore!
+The symbols you see on pages of sheet music have been used for hundreds of years.
+They represent the pitch, speed, and rhythm of the song they convey, as well as expression and techniques used by a musician to play the piece.
+Think of the notes as the letters, the measures as the words, the phrases as the sentences, and so on.
+Learning how to read music really does open up a whole new world to explore!

-Step 1: Learn the Basic Symbols of Notation
+Step 1: Learn the Basic Symbols of Musical Notation

-Music is made up of a variety of symbols, the most basic of which are the staff, the clefs and the notes.
-All music contains these fundamental components, and in order to learn how to read music, you must first familiarize yourself with these basics.
+Music is made up of a variety of symbols, the most basic of which are the staff, the clefs, and the notes.
+All music contains these fundamental components, and to learn how to read music, you must first familiarize yourself with these basics.

 The staff consists of five lines and four spaces.
 Each of those lines and each of those spaces represents a different letter, which in turn represents a note.
-Those lines and spaces represent notes named A-G, and the note sequence moves alphabetically up the staff.
+Sheet music notes, represented by lines and spaces, are named A-G, and the note sequence moves alphabetically up the staff.

 A common mnemonic to remember note names for the lines of the bass clef is: GBDFA “Good Boys Do Fine Always.”
 And for the spaces: ACEG, “All Cows Eat Grass.”

-Every note has a note head, either filled (black) or open (white).
-Where the note head sits on the staff (either on a line or a space) determines which note you will play.
+All music notes have a note head, either filled (black) or open (white).
+Where the note head sits on the staff (either on a line or space) determines which note you will play.
 Sometimes, note heads will sit above or below the five lines and four spaces of a staff.
 In that case, a line (known as a ledger line) is drawn through the note, above the note or below the note head, to indicate the note letter to play, as in the B and C notes above.

 The note stem is a thin line that extends either up or down from the note head.
 The line extends from the right if pointing upward or from the left if pointing downward.
-The direction of the line doesn’t affect how you play the note, but serves as a way to make the notes easier to read while allowing them to fit neatly on the staff.
-As a rule, any notes at or above the B line on the staff have downward pointing stems, those notes below the B line have upward pointing stems.
+The direction of the line doesn’t affect how you play the note but serves to make the notes easier to read while allowing them to fit neatly on the staff.
+As a rule, any notes at or above the “B” line on the staff have downward pointing stems, those notes below the “B” line have upward pointing stems.